MicrocontrollersDev/Alternatives/RefractionV4.md

   - Player API is no longer used in any mods.
 - **AutoWho**
   - Hypixel removed AutoWho's core functionality a few years ago.
+- **PerspectiveMod**
+  - PerspectiveMod is now bannable on Hypixel and you can no longer log in with it.
 - [**Skypixel**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/Skypixel.md)
   - Skypixel is old, not maintained, and has many features that are either useless, or simply do not work anymore.
 It will cause issues on Skyblock.
 - [**LabyMod**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/LabyMod.md)